-The outage for Cable TV has been resolved.
-If you continue to experience any problems with Cable TV, please contact KU IT Customer Service Center at 864-8080.
+Issues with power outage have been resolved.
+The ticket number for this incident is INC0669803.
+If you continue to experience any problems with power outage, please contact KU IT Customer Service Center at 785-864-8080.

 KU is introducing Ally, a new solution to help instructors and website owners make their content more accessible and flexible.
 Ally works in two ways:

 KU is introducing flexibility in accessibility requirements as site administrators work to migrate their websites to KU CMS Sunflower (Drupal 9).
 As an institution, we remain committed to making all content accessible.

 KU has embarked on a multi-year journey to enhance how Jayhawks teach and learn by migrating our campuswide learning management system from Blackboard to Canvas.

 The KU IT Security Office has activated a powerful tool to help you secure your email and KU at large: the “Report Message” button (see below).

 Microsoft is changing the location where Microsoft Teams meeting recordings are stored.
 After Dec.
 21, recordings of your Microsoft Teams meetings will be stored in OneDrive for Business or Sharepoint.
 Recordings were previously stored in Microsoft Stream.